Human Respiratory System

 In this phase, the atmospheric air enters the lungs and consequently, the lungs are expanded because of the increase in the volume of the chest cavity.
 Thus in this process low pressure is developed inside the lungs and that’s why atmospheric air enters.

 Expiration: in this phase, the absorbed atmospheric air of the lungs is pumped out and due to the contraction of the internal intercostal muscles, ribs again come back to their original position and the absorbed air of the lungs is pumped out.
 This pumping of the air from the lungs is called expiration.

 (b) Exchange of gases:

-- The exchange of gases takes place inside the lungs due to pressure difference by the process of diffusion.
+- The exchange of gases takes place inside the lungs due to the pressure difference in the process of diffusion.

-- The direction of the diffusion of the oxygen and carbon dioxide are opposite to each other.
+- The direction of the diffusion of oxygen and carbon dioxide are opposite to each other.

-- The process in which the oxygen from lungs goes to the cells and the carbon dioxide goes from cells to lungs is called transportation of gases.
+- The process in which the oxygen from the lungs goes to the cells and the carbon dioxide goes from cells to the lungs is called the transportation of gases.

-- Transportation of gases is completed with the help of blood circulatory system.
+- Transportation of gases is completed with the help of the blood circulatory system.